 The 1977 rise of the conservative Janusz Wilhelmi as head of the ministry of cultural affairs saw the production abruptly halted, and the sets and costumes ordered destroyed. Żuławski returned to France and abandoned the project for the next decade while he made other films, including Possession.
 He returned to the project in the 80s, eventually completing it—in the sense that he assembled the existing reels and produced new footage (mostly consisting of landscape shots and his own voiceover) to fill in the gaps in the story.

-Unlike On the Silver Globe, Fernando Birri's experimental epic was never interrupted—it simply took 11 years to complete.
-This anti-film uses over 26,000 cuts (all of which had to be done by hand with scissors and scotch tape), at times hundreds within a single "shot".
+Unlike On the Silver Globe, production on Fernando Birri’s experimental epic was never interrupted—it simply took 11 years to complete.
+This anti-film uses over 26,000 cuts (all of which had to be done by hand with scissors and tape), at times hundreds within a single “shot”.
 The result is a test of the limits of narrative: what makes sense on a scale of seconds evaporates after minutes or hours, while the broader hours-long arc (based loosely on a story by Thomas Mann, itself based on an Indian legend) is constantly thwarted by the unending fusillade of sensory data pouring from the screen.

-While incredibly beautiful at times (especially during the first half of its 3+ hour run time, which focuses on its three undeniably beautiful and brave leading actors), it nonetheless becomes one of arthouse cinema's more grueling marathons—particularly during its minutes-long stretches of alternating noise and silence with no visual component whatsoever.
-It's a film that begs to be freed from the confines of the cinema, and it would make far more sense (and be far richer delivering its gem-like moments of startling beauty) in an installation, gallery, or even outdoor setting.
+While incredibly beautiful at times (especially during the first half of its 3+ hour run time, which focuses on its three undeniably attractive and dynamic leading actors), it nonetheless becomes one of arthouse cinema’s more grueling marathons—particularly during its minutes-long stretches of alternating noise and silence with no visual component whatsoever.
+It’s a film that begs to be freed from the confines of the cinema, and it would make far more sense (and be far richer delivering its gem-like moments of startling beauty) in an installation, gallery, or even outdoor setting.
 This is not a roundabout way of reducing the film to a curiosity: on the contrary, it should play to an audience that is as free from constraints and boundaries as the film itself.

 KAMIKAZE 1989 (1982)